 Instagram: it started with vintagey filters that caught the eyes of hipsters everywhere, inspired a new wave of amateur food photography, and made creative hashtagging a near art form.

-People love Instagram.
-So if your brand doesn’t have an Instagram presence, it just might be the right time to start.
-Use these tips and tricks for creating a presence on Instagram, and tap into a whole new image-adoring audience.
+In short, people love Instagram.
+So if your brand doesn’t have a presence there yet, it’s time to get one going.
+Use these tips and tricks, and get ready to tap into a whole new image-adoring audience.

 On Instagram, your photos are your voice.
 This means they better darn well fit with your overall brand voice and aesthetic.
 Otherwise, your Instagram account will look like a jumbled mess of things from different brands and not accurately portray what you’re about.
 Here are a few things to think about when posting images to Instagram: